ItsBRedd/Decathlon-Racket-Sports-Analytics/README.md

 # Power BI Dashboard

-The project dashboard consists of 5 interactive pages designed for business users and management teams.
+The solution includes a 5-page interactive dashboard designed for management reporting and business decision-making.

 ## Page 1: Home Dashboard